A–Z: The SAT in Ohio

 SSD coordinators can apply for accommodations for students who do not have approved accommodations, or request changes to existing accommodation approvals, through SSD Online.

 Linguistic supports are also available for English learners (EL) who take the SAT as part of the Ohio test administration.
-These students have access to up to time and one-half, translated test directions, and a list of College Board approved word-to-word bilingual dictionaries.
+These students have access to up to time and one-half, text-to-speech for Math only, translated test directions, and a list of College Board–approved word-to-word bilingual dictionaries.
 Learn more about supports for EL students.

 Setting Up an Account